utrad-ical/circus-docs/docs/dev/cs/custom-display.md

 Authors of CIRCUS CS plug-ins can provide a fully custom display (view) to display plug-in results.

 A custom display is essentially a [React](https://reactjs.org/) component (JavaScript file) that follows certain rules and is bundled using [Webpack](https://webpack.js.org/).
-The bundle files are then included in the plug-in Docker image file.
+The bundled files are then included in the plug-in Docker image file.

 We use [Webpack's Module Federation](https://module-federation.github.io/) mechanism to dynamically load your custom display from the main CIRCUS CS app.